marinasundstrom/BlazorMinimalApiTest/README.md

 # Minimal API with interactive Razor component

-Serving Razor component through Minimal API endpoint - in .NET 8.
+Serving interactive Razor component through Minimal API endpoint - in .NET 8.

+![BöazorWasm](https://github.com/marinasundstrom/BlazorMinimalApiTest/assets/919580/697ddb62-9a1a-40bb-b97c-882b95875b99)

+## Description

 Based on the ``dotnet new webapi`` template.
-Adds code that exposes the ``blazor.web.js`` script as a static file.
+Adds extension method that exposes the ``blazor.web.js`` script as a static file.

-![BöazorWasm](https://github.com/marinasundstrom/BlazorMinimalApiTest/assets/919580/697ddb62-9a1a-40bb-b97c-882b95875b99)
+To enable client WebAssembly support, there is another extension method that serves those files, including ``dotnet.js``.

-Both Server and WebAssembly (below).
+bGuides for oth Server and WebAssembly below.

 Endpoints: http://localhost:5277/server and http://localhost:5277/wasm

-Links to resources below.
+[FAQ](#frequently-asked-questions) and [Links](#links) to resources at the bottom.

-## Changes
+## Interactive Server components with Minimal API

 Created components: